 Writing prompts are like diving boards: a springy platform meant to launch you into a new space.
 They can be a word, a sentence, an image or an idea and they are a great way to get you writing, even if you don’t have a book you’re working on.
-But writing prompts can do more than that, they offer many skill-building benefits that can help any writer to grow and improve.
+But writing prompts can do more than that, they offer many skill-building benefits that can help any writer grow and improve.
 Here are just a few of the things writing prompts can do for you:

 Most obviously, writing prompts can prompt you to write but the trick is to use them as often as necessary to ensure you’re writing every day.
 Remember, not everything you write needs to be a masterpiece destined for the New York Times bestseller list.
 What’s important is to keep your writing muscles toned and flexible by writing at least a few hundred words each day.
-And because writing prompts aren’t usually meant to create something meant for a wide audience, they’re a great chance to play.
-Which leads directly to our next point...
+And because writing prompts aren’t meant to create something meant for a wide audience, they’re a great chance to play.
+Which leads to our next point...